 Carpet

 Carpet is the most affordable flooring option.
-It can make a space feel more cozy and is great for absorbing sound.
-You don’t have to fret about scratches or dents, and the cushioning makes it a safer choice for kids.
-However, the fibrous material easily holds onto odors, stains, and moisture, which isn't ideal for pet owners or allergy sufferers.
+It can make a space feel more cozy and is great for muffling sound.
+You don’t have to fret about scratches or dents, and the cushioning makes it a safer choice for babies and toddlers.
+However, the fibrous material easily retains moisture, odors, and stains, which isn't ideal for pet owners or allergy sufferers.

 How to Choose a Akron Flooring Company